Caroline Manzo: Personal life

 Manzo is married to Albert Manzo, co-owner of The Brownstone, an event and catering facility in Paterson, New Jersey.
 The couple have three children: Albert "Albie" (b.
 1986), Lauren Michele (b.
 1988), and Christopher Thomas (b.
 1989).

 Manzo's husband Albert and his brother, Dina Cantin's ex-husband Tommy Manzo, inherited The Brownstone from their father, Albert "Tiny" Manzo.
 The Brownstone was used as a location on The Sopranos.

 Manzo has been a resident of Franklin Lakes, New Jersey.

-Manzo's first grandchild, Marchesa Anna Scalia, was born to her daughter, Lauren, and son-in-law, Vito Scalia (the best friend of Albie Manzo), on February 24, 2017.
+Manzo's first grandchild, Marchesa Anna Scalia, was born to her daughter, Lauren, and then son-in-law, Vito Scalia (the best friend of Albie Manzo), on February 24, 2017.